thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 2. Example screenshot of a page containing the [primarycolors] and [accentcolors] shortcodes.

 == Changelog ==

+= 1.1 =
+* Tested plugin on v4.7.1.
+* Added a check to make sure user has PHP 5.4 or greater.

 = 1.0 =
 * Initial release.